ibm-cloud-docs/cloud-object-storage/api-reference-objects.md

 * Making a `PUT` request with the new metadata and the original object contents
 * Running a `COPY` request with the new metadata specifying the original object as the copy source

-All metadata keys must be prefixed with `x-amz-meta-` {: tip}
+All metadata keys must be prefixed with `x-amz-meta-`.
+{: tip}

 Not all operations are supported in Satellite environments.
 For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)